TripleJumpStudios/PYroclast/README.md

 # GOverlay is recommended for monitoring vkBasalt
 # Build out links to great .fx files and LUT files as needed
 -->
-Added new sections for installer script and tested distros that it works on.